mgurlek/ypu-music/README.md

 ## 🇺🇸 English Documentation

-**YPU Music** is a fully open-source, modern desktop web application that allows you to download Spotify playlists and tracks as MP3 files with metadata intact.
+**YPU Music** is a fully open-source, desktop web application that allows you to download Spotify playlists and tracks as MP3 files with metadata intact.

-Designed to perfectly mimic the native Spotify desktop UI, it features a robust background download queue, smart error handling, and a one-click launcher for a zero-friction experience.
+Designed to download musics to my COROS Pace 4 watch, you can use it for what ever you want

 ### Quick Start / How to Run